Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 # Assignment 2 – Hacking
-## Object Detection for Robotic Vision using YOLOv5 with CBAM Attention
+## Object Detection for Robotic Vision using YOLOv5 with CBAM Attention Module

 ### Objective
 The goal of this assignment was to build and improve a baseline object detection model for robotic vision.